Power of the Agency

 The Child and Family Agency may apply for safety, barring and emergency barring orders on behalf of a person (or a dependant) whose safety or welfare it believes to be at risk of violence and who is being deterred or prevented from making an application because of this risk of violence.

-The Child and Family Agency is obliged to consider if it should apply for a care order or supervision order, provide service or assistance to the dependent person’s family or take any other type of action.
-Where the Agency undertakes an investigation but decides not to apply for a care order or supervision order it shall explain its reasons to the court and provide details of any service or assistance provided or actions taken.
+The Child and Family Agency is obliged to consider whether it should apply for a care order or supervision order, provide service or assistance to the dependent person’s family or take any other type of action.
+Where the Agency undertakes an investigation but decides not to apply for a care or supervision order it shall explain its reasons to the court and provide details of any service or assistance provided or actions taken.

 Hearing of Applications Together

-The court may hear domestic violence act applications in tandem with proceedings on other family law matters.
-This includes proceedings under the Guardianship of Infants Act , the Family Law (Maintenance of Spouses and Children) Act , the Family Home Protection Act, the Child Care Act and the Civil Partnership and Certain Rights and Obligations of Cohabitants Act
+The court may hear Domestic Violence Act applications in tandem with proceedings on other family law matters.
+This includes proceedings under the Guardianship of Infants Act, the Family Law (Maintenance of Spouses and Children) Act, the Family Home Protection Act, the Child Care Act and the Civil Partnership and Certain Rights and Obligations of Cohabitants Act.

 Safety orders, interim barring orders, emergency barring orders, barring orders and protection orders shall take effect when the respondent is notified of the making of the order.
-Oral communication to the respondent together with production of the relevant order is sufficient notification.
+Oral communication to the respondent, together with production of the relevant order, is sufficient notification.

-The court shall, on the making, varying or discharging of a safety order, barring order, interim barring order, emergency barring order or protection order cause a copy of the order to be given or sent to the applicant, the respondent, the Child and Family Agency (if they made the application for the order) and to An Garda Síochána.
+The court shall, on the making, varying or discharging of a safety order, barring order, interim barring order, emergency barring order or protection order cause a copy of the order to be given or sent to the applicant, the respondent, the Child and Family Agency (if they made the application for the order) and An Garda SÃochána.

-An appeal from a safety order or barring order can stay (suspend) the operation of the order on such terms (if any) imposed by the court.
+An appeal from a safety or barring order can stay (suspend) the operation of the order on such terms (if any) imposed by the court.
 An appeal from a protection order, interim barring order or an emergency barring order will not stay the operation of those orders.

 Discharge of Orders

 The court may discharge the order if it is of the opinion that the safety and welfare of the applicant or dependant does not require the order to continue in force.
-The court may also discharge the order if it is determining proceedings relating to the dissolution of marriage or civil partnership or proceedings under the Guardianship of Infants Act.
+The court may also discharge the order if it is determining proceedings relating to the dissolution of a marriage or civil partnership or proceedings under the Guardianship of Infants Act.

-Evidence through television link
+Evidence through Television Link

-Evidence may be given through live television link by minors, unless the court sees good reason to the contrary, and by other persons with the leave (consent)of the court.
+Evidence may be given through live television link by minors, unless the court sees good reason to the contrary, and by other persons with the leave (consent) of the court.
 The evidence can be either video recorded or audio recorded.

-Where live television link facilities are not available in a particular court, the court may order the transfer of the proceedings to a circuit or district court district where these facilities are available.
+Where live television link facilities are not available in a particular court, the court may order the transfer of the proceedings to a circuit or district court where these facilities are available.
 This applies to applications for safety orders, barring orders, interim barring orders, emergency barring orders and protection orders.

-the applicant or respondent proposes to cross-examine the person referred to in paragraph (b) personally,the court may direct that the applicant or the respondent, as the case may be, may not personally cross-examine the witness unless the court is of the opinion that the interests of justice require the applicant or respondent to conduct the cross- examination personally.
+Similarly, where the applicant, the aggrieved person, a dependent person or the respondent to the application is to give evidence, and the applicant or respondent proposes to cross-examine them personally, the court may direct that the applicant or the respondent, as the case may be, may not personally cross-examine the witness unless the court is of the opinion that the interests of justice require them to conduct the cross-examination personally.

-Where an applicant or respondent, as the case may be, is prevented from cross-examining a witness in this case, the court shall—
+Where an applicant or respondent is prevented from cross-examining a witness in this case, the court shall:

-invite the applicant or respondent to arrange for a legal representative to act for him or her for the purpose of cross-examining the witness, and
+- invite the applicant or respondent to arrange for a legal representative to act for him or her for the purpose of cross-examining the witness, and

-require the applicant or respondent to notify the court, by the end of such period as it may specify, as to whether a legal representative is to act for him or her for that purpose.
+- require the applicant or respondent to notify the court, by the end of such period as it may specify, as to whether a legal representative is to act for him or her for that purpose.

 If by the end of the period the applicant or respondent has notified the court that no legal representative is to act for him or her for the purpose of cross-examining the witness or no notification has been received by the court and it appears to the court that no legal representative is to so act, the court shall consider whether it is necessary, in the interests of justice, for the witness to be cross-examined by a legal representative appointed to act for the applicant or respondent for that purpose.

-Requirement to give Reasons
+Requirement to Give Reasons

-• to grant or refuse the application,
+- grant or refuse the application;

-• to vary the exceptions or conditions
+- to vary the exceptions or conditions

 Right to be Accompanied